ambrosus/airdao-gov-user-verifier/README.md

 - `listenAddress`: host:port to run the verifier service at.
 Defaults to `localhost:10000`
 - `signer`: signer configuration
+    - `keys`:
-    - `signingKey`: hex encoded private key to sign Human SBT requests to be used as arguments for Human SBT issuer smart contract call `sbtMint`.
+        - `issuerHumanSBT`: hex encoded private key to sign Human SBT requests to be used as arguments for Human SBT issuer smart contract call `sbtMint`.
 Should be set before app start
+        - `issuerOGSBT`: hex encoded private key to sign Human SBT requests to be used as arguments for OG SBT issuer smart contract call `sbtMint`.
+Should be set before app start
+        - `issuerSNOSBT`: hex encoded private key to sign Human SBT requests to be used as arguments for SNO SBT issuer smart contract call `sbtMint`.
+Should be set before app start
-    - `requestLifetime`: lifetime duration in millis for which the signed request will be valid to use for Human SBT issuer smart contract call `sbtMint`.
+    - `requestLifetime`: lifetime duration in millis for which the signed request will be valid to use for SBT issuer smart contract call `sbtMint`.
 Defaults to 60 seconds
     - `sbtLifetime`: lifetime duration in millis for Human SBT since minted for a user.
 Defaults to 100 years
 - `fractal`: Fractal Id configuration
     - `requestTokenUrl`: url used to exchange auth code for auth token.
 Could be found in Fractal Id documentation.
 Defaults to production env